GameStop back on the rise as Robinhood eases trading ban

 A website on the short squeeze strategy set up by one WallStreetBets participant, isthesqueezesquoze.com/, told traders with Robinhood accounts to "find a new broker asap", listing rivals Vanguard, Ameritrade and Fidelity, who have yet to place limits on trades.

-Regarded by market professionals as “dumb money”, the pack of retail traders - some of them former bankers working for themselves - has become an increasingly powerful force in the financial world, sparking calls for greater scrutiny into trading on easy access online apps fueled by anonymous discussions on social media.

-“Now we’re really figuring out what can happen when something doesn’t go their way,” said JJ Buckner, a 29-year old Robinhood trader whose YouTube live-stream got over 250,000 hits earlier this week.

-Reporting by Sagarika Jaisinghani and Medha Singh in Bengaluru; Additional reporting by Munsif Vengattil and Juby Babu in Bengaluru, Anna Irrera, Saqib Iqbal Ahmed and April Joyner in New York and Thyagaraju Adinarayan in London; Writing by Patrick Graham; Editing by Saumyadeb Chakrabarty
+Reporting by Sagarika Jaisinghani, Medha Singh, Sruthi Shankar, Devik Jain and Anirban Sen in Bengaluru, Anna Irrera, Saqib Iqbal Ahmed and April Joyner in New York and Tom Wilson and Thyagaraju Adinarayan in London; Writing by Patrick Graham; Editing by Saumyadeb Chakrabarty

 Our Standards: The Thomson Reuters Trust Principles.